Why should I pay for editing? When the publisher accepts my manuscript, their editor

 Why do you have to approve your manuscripts?
 Why can’t I just send it in for you

-be reading your manuscript more than once.
-It is only fair that I should enjoy what
+your manuscript more than once.
+It is only fair that I should like what I am reading.

 Not only that, but different genres have different conventions in style, and you